-Due to temporary changes in law and stay at home policy most physical meetings are closed, check out meetings here
+Due to temporary changes in law most physical meetings are closed, check out a meeting here

 Due to the current situation with COVID-19 all meeting places are closing for a short period of time.
 This means that some meetings will not be held until they reopen.

 Stay clean and DON’T PICK UP NO MATTER WHAT.

 Statement Regarding Coronavirus

 We have had many inquiries and questions about health concerns regarding the coronavirus (COVID-19).
 While it is not our role to make statements regarding health issues, we encourage NA groups to discuss the situations you are facing and the options you have to provide safe environments for those who attend your meetings.
 Groups may want to consider asking members to temporarily stop some of the common practices found at NA meetings such as hugging or shaking hands, or offering refreshments.
 You may also want to consider alternatives to “circling up” at the end of the meeting.Paragraph

 Some groups are discussing contingencies for the possibility that they will not be able to meet face to face for some period; ideas include hosting phone meetings or online meetings.
 These are just a few thoughts; we honor each NA group’s responsibility to discuss and determine what is best for their meeting.

 You may want to contact your national or local public health agencies for specific guidance regarding meetings and gatherings.
 We are aware of the guidelines and recommendations provided by the Centers for Disease Control (CDC), https://www.cdc.gov/ and there are similar agencies in countries outside of the USA.
 The World Health Organization (WHO) may also be a resource https://www.who.int/.